remg427/otrs-th/README.md

 		For last one, you have to list the Priority levels in OTRS and decide to which level to map in TheHive (Low=1, Medium=2, High=3)

 * Create a job in generic agent to launch the script /opt/otrs/Kernel/GenericInterface/Invoker/TheHive/thehive.sh
-    - if successful, then a case is created in TheHive and the case ID is set in OTRS TheHivecaseId field
+    - if successful, then a case is created in TheHive and the case ID is set in OTRS TheHiveCaseId field (and TheHiveAction set back to A0)
     - there are some logging (to be improved) in /opt/otrs/var/log/